raphlcx/blog/content/posts/a-new-tech-blog.md

 ---
-title: "A New Tech Blog"
+title: "A new tech blog"
 date: 2020-08-06T23:58:29+08:00
 ---
 I'm back to writing tech blog.